 The Outpost adds extra oomph to Kruger National Park – which wasn’t exactly short on wow-factor to begin with.
 Don’t be fooled by the dazzling modern steel-and-concrete design: Mother Nature takes centre stage here.
 There’s a relaxed sense of fluidity to the hotel’s open-plan layout – rooms don’t have windows; doors don’t have locks – and the great outdoors has never looked greater.
 Don’t expect reliable WiFi or phone signal; do expect David Attenborough-worthy wildlife.

 Get this when you book through us:

 11am; earliest check-in, noon.
 Both are flexible, subject to availability.

-Rates include bush walks, twice-daily game drives, all meals, local beverages (excluding premium beverages), laundry services and transfers from Pafuri airstrip.
-Rates exclude conservation fees, gate entry fees, spa treatments and other activities.
+Rates include bush walks, twice-daily game drives, all meals, local beverages (excluding premium beverages) and laundry services.
+Rates exclude transfers, conservation fees, gate entry fees, spa treatments and other activities.

 In-room spa and beauty treatments can be arranged on request.
 Italian architect Enrico Daffonchio is responsible for the stunning contemporary design: a vision of clean lines, steel, concrete and canvas.